vocelik/heterogenous_game_theory/README.md

 # Heterogenous Game Theory

+__NOTE__: if you are viewing this page in Google Chrome, we strongly advise to install the [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related).

 ## Introduction

 This package is based on the [UvAAxelrod](https://github.com/RickGroeneweg/UvAAxelrod) package.
 The package simulates prisoner's dilemma between any number of _agents_ in a particular environment.
 Agents can, but need not, differ from one another based on three variables: _M_, _e_, and _i_.